rh-01/Hex-Keypad/README.md

 - hex keyboard (or simply 16 push buttons)
 - counter from output module (needs to be inverted)
 - quad OR (74HC32)
-- 2 triggers - one for key encoder (4-OR gate), one for signal switch (4-OR gate + additional OR for 0)
+- 2 triggers - one for key encoder (4-OR gate, 4072), one for signal switch (4-OR gate + additional OR for 0)
 - 4-bit 3-state Buffer (with Schmitt trigger) [74HC126]

 ## Signal router